 After high school, Vicki went to nursing school at Massachusetts General Hospital.
 She subsequently worked at Brookline Hospital and then in a physicians' general practice.
-Vicki married and moved to Derry, NH, where her three daughters were born.
+Vicki married and moved to Dorry, NH, where her three daughters were horn.
+She was active in the community, serving as moved to Derry, NH, where her three daughters were born.
 She was active in the community, serving as president of the Derry Junior Women's Club.
 Following her divorce Vicki moved to North Bridgton, ME, where she ran a flower shop for three years until nursing called her back.
 While working at North Cumberland Memorial Hospital, Vicki began commuting to USM to earn her BSN.
 After a temporary assignment as head nurse at Maine Medical Center, Vicki accepted the position of nurse analyst, a job that lasted 19 years and prompted her move to Portland, where she lived for 27 years before moving to OceanView.